mykter/prisma-cloud-pipeline/README.md

   allow_failure: true # we want to be alerted if there is a new finding, but we don't want it to stop the pipeline from working
 ```

+Full usage can be found with `docker run --rm prisma-cloud-pipeline --help`.

 The text output from the tool provides a summary of all of the untriaged findings; the full details (as returned by the
 API) are saved to the file specified by the --results flag (if present).